 A few of the factors that affect the rate of reaction can be listed as follows:

-In most of the cases, the reaction rate in a homogeneous reaction is nearly either doubled or tripled by an increase in temperature of only 100°.
+In most cases, the reaction rate in a homogeneous reaction is nearly either doubled or tripled by an increase in temperature of only 100°.
 Whereas, in some other cases, the rise in the reaction rates is even termed to be higher.

 The Concentration of the Reactants

 In the absence of a catalyst and at a fixed temperature, the given reaction rate increases with an increased concentration of reactants.
-With the increasing concentration of the reactant, the molecules count per unit volume is also increased.
+With the increasing concentration of the reactant, the molecule count per unit volume is also increased.
 Therefore, the collision frequency ultimately increases and causes an increased reaction rate.

 Nature of Reactants